Lidia Bastianich: Personal life

 At her sweet sixteen birthday party, she was introduced to her future husband, Felice "Felix" Bastianich, a fellow Istrian Italian immigrant and restaurant worker from Labin, on the eastern coast of Istria, Croatia.
 The couple married in 1966 and Lidia gave birth to their son, Joe, in 1968.
 Their second child, Tanya, was born in 1972.

-After many disagreements about the direction their entrepreneurial and personal lives had taken — most notably the pace of the expansion and character of their business — Lidia and Felice divorced in 1998.
+After many disagreements about the direction their entrepreneurial and personal lives had taken (most notably, the pace of the expansion and character of their business), Lidia and Felice divorced in 1998.
 Bastianich continued expanding her business while Felice transferred his shares in the business to their two children.
 He died on December 12, 2010.

 Bastianich lives in Douglaston, Queens; she lived with her mother, Erminia Motika, until her death in February 2021.
 Bastianich's own kitchen has served as the stage set for four of her television series, and the garden that Erminia maintained provided many of the ingredients featured in the shows.
-Erminia, who answered to "grandma," frequently served as a sous-chef in various episodes of the television series.
+Erminia, who answered to "grandma", frequently served as a sous-chef in various episodes of the television series.

 Joe Bastianich occasionally appears in his mother's series to offer wine expertise.
 He, his wife Deanna, and their three children live in New York City.

-Tanya Bastianich Manuali, with her husband Corrado Manuali and their two children, lived just a few blocks away from her mother.
+Tanya Bastianich Manuali, with her husband Corrado Manuali, lives in Arizona.
 Tanya is integrally involved in the production of Lidia's public television series as an owner and Executive Producer of Tavola Productions and is active daily in the family restaurant business.

 In an interview by American Public Television, Bastianich spoke of how important it is for her to pass on family traditions:

-Controversy

 In 2011, Bastianich was accused of keeping an indentured servant.
-The subsequent lawsuit was tossed out in 2012 by a lower court that held that the plaintiff was not a slave because she received health insurance, room and board and other perks in lieu of getting paid.
+The subsequent lawsuit was dismissed in 2012 by a lower court that held that the plaintiff was not a slave because she received health insurance, room and board and other perks in lieu of getting paid.